Warhammer 40,000: Dawn of War – Dark Crusade: Units

 The number of units a player may field at one time is determined by population and vehicle 'squad caps'; these limit the number of infantry troops and vehicles a player may have on the battlefield.
 Squad caps may be increased using methods differing between races.
 Most units have a melee attack and a ranged attack.
 Units are often specialized to be better using one attack type.
 All units also have stances; these affect how the units respond to enemies.
-There are six types of units: commanders, infantry, heavy infantry, daemons, vehicles, and Titans.
+There are four types of units: commanders, infantry, heavy infantry and vehicles.

 Commanders are hero units, and can usually only be built once.
 If they perish, they may be rebuilt.
 A sub-class is the semi-commander unit, which has many abilities like the commander unit but may be built multiple times.
 Infantry are foot soldiers, and may either be regular or heavy, with heavy infantry being much tougher than normal infantry.
 Vehicles are heavy weaponry and transports, and include tanks, artillery, troop carriers and walkers.
-Titans are end-game units, which usually require the highest tech level and a captured relic.
-Titans appear as all the other unit types depending on Factions. like Commanders they can only be built once and may be rebuilt.

-All units, aside from titans and most heroes, builders and vehicles, come in squads.
+Most units come in squads.
 These are groups of infantry that are commanded as a single entity.
 They may be reinforced with additional members, equipped with special weapons, or be attached to hero units.
 Some squads have special abilities, such as grenades, teleportation, and stealth, unlocked with research or leader units.
 Unit longevity is determined by their health and morale points, which govern a squad's fighting effectiveness.
 Both are reduced by weaponry; morale recharges independently or due to unit abilities, while health is increased by healer units or repair, with some units also able to heal themselves.
 The Necrons have the ability to reassemble themselves and spawn again.